David J. Santeusanio

-Mr. Santeusanio represents employers in employment discrimination lawsuits, wrongful termination claims, independent contractor misclassification cases, class actions and whistleblower claims.
-He represents clients in state and federal courts, arbitrations and administrative agencies, including the Massachusetts Commission Against Discrimination and Equal Employment Opportunity Commission.
+Mr. Santeusanio represents employers in employment discrimination lawsuits, wrongful termination claims, independent contractor misclassification cases, wage and hour claims, class actions and whistleblower claims.
+He represents clients in state and federal courts, arbitrations and administrative agencies, including the Massachusetts Commission Against Discrimination (MCAD) and U.S. Equal Employment Opportunity Commission (EEOC).

-Mr. Santeusanio regularly prosecutes and defends claims for unfair competition, violations of non-compete agreements, improper solicitation of customers and employees, and misappropriation of trade secrets and proprietary information.
+Mr. Santeusanio regularly prosecutes and defends claims for unfair competition, violations of non-compete and non-solicit agreements, and misappropriation of trade secrets and proprietary information.
 Mr. Santeusanio also assists companies in developing and implementing programs and agreements to protect company assets.

-Mr. Santeusanio represents employers facing union-management issues, including union avoidance, collective bargaining, unfair labor practice charges, strikes and picketing, proceedings before the National Labor Relations Board and arbitrations.
-He regularly counsels clients on their rights and responsibilities under the National Labor Relations Act.
+Mr. Santeusanio represents employers facing union-management issues, including union avoidance, collective bargaining, unfair labor practice charges, strikes and picketing, proceedings before the National Labor Relations Board (NLRB) and arbitrations.
+He regularly counsels clients on their rights and responsibilities under the National Labor Relations Act (NLRA).

 Mr. Santeusanio advises private educational institutions on a range of issues, including tenure disputes, governance, student-athlete matters and issues related to collegiate sports.
 He represents educational institutions in courts, administrative agency proceedings, government investigations and before regulatory bodies.

-Mr. Santeusanio has substantial experience representing clients in connection with government investigations, including investigations by the United States Department of Labor, the Office of the Attorney General, the Equal Employment Opportunity Commission, and Massachusetts Commission Against Discrimination.
+Mr. Santeusanio has substantial experience representing clients in connection with government investigations, including investigations by the U.S. Department of Labor (DOL), the Massachusetts Office of the Attorney General, the EEOC and the MCAD.
 Mr. Santeusanio also regularly conducts internal investigations and advises clients on related issues.
 In addition, Mr. Santeusanio develops corporate compliance programs designed to improve employment practices and reduce risks of litigation.

 Mr. Santeusanio advises clients in a broad range of employment issues, including employment agreements, wage and hour compliance, employee discipline and termination, employee medical leaves and disability issues, sexual harassment, employee handbooks and policies, reductions in force and workplace violence issues.
 Mr. Santeusanio regularly conducts employee training programs.

 Mr. Santeusanio counsels clients on federal contractor affirmative action obligations.
-Mr. Santeusanio has successfully represented clients in affirmative action audits by the United States Department of Labor's Office of Federal Contract Compliance Programs.
+He has successfully represented clients in affirmative action audits by DOL's Office of Federal Contract Compliance Programs (OFCCP).
 In addition, he counsels businesses and higher education institutions on voluntary affirmative action efforts and diversity programs.

-Mr. Santeusanio represents clients in various industries, including education, high-technology, the gig economy, insurance, financial services, transportation, construction, healthcare, hospitality, food and beverage, and government service contracting.
-Mr. Santeusanio has served as labor and employment counsel for organizations of all sizes, including start-up companies, middle-market companies, large publicly-held companies, and non-profit organizations.
+Mr. Santeusanio represents clients in various industries, including education, high tech, the gig economy, transportation, insurance, financial services, construction, healthcare, hospitality, food and beverage, professional services firms and government contracting.
+He has served as labor and employment counsel for organizations of all sizes, including startup companies, middle-market companies, large publicly held companies, national political campaigns and nonprofit organizations.

 In addition to his practice, Mr. Santeusanio regularly provides pro bono legal services.
-His pro bono work includes representing a young adult seeking asylum in the United States after being wrongfully imprisoned in his native country; representing a parent in an international child abduction case in which the parent sought reunification with her child; advising a nonprofit organization dedicated to providing homes to veterans of the United States military; and an appeal to the United States Court of Appeals for Veterans Claims on behalf of a Vietnam veteran seeking veterans benefits.
+His pro bono work includes representing a young adult seeking asylum in the United States after being wrongfully imprisoned in his native country; representing a parent in an international child abduction case in which the parent sought reunification with her child; advising a nonprofit organization dedicated to providing homes to veterans of the U.S. military; and an appeal to the U.S. Court of Appeals for Veterans Claims on behalf of a Vietnam veteran seeking veterans benefits.